liber-bkm/liber/README.md

 - Automation rules union by match text; unparseable copies are reported and skipped.

 Consumed copies move to `.liber/resolved/` (never deleted), so the next `-r` is clean.
 See [syncing-guide.md](syncing-guide.md) for the full multi-device story.

+>[!Warning]
+> Merge conflict resolution due to syncing `liber -r --merge` are currently experimental, it's recommended to have backups and you must know how your provider's (Google drive and so on) syncing services work.
+If you want to use liber over multiple devices, have each device use device specific profile so conflicts don't rise or self host the server

 ## Archive backends